Minecraft Console ClientMinecraft Console Client

 After installation

-Then you can start the MCC again with ./MinecraftClient
+Then run MCC with ./MinecraftClient

 To stop MCC from running you can press CTRL + C